Updated 11/2022

 Open to Grades: 9, 10, 11 & 12

 This course is for students who are interested in learning about the fashion and merchandising industry.
 Students integrate knowledge, skills, and practices to evaluate potential career opportunities.
 Emphasis is placed on an introduction to fashion, fashion and textile selection, product construction and fashion merchandising.
-There is a lab fee for this course. *

 4391 Fashion Design and Merchandising 2